Sterling drops back towards 21-month lows before BoE decision

 Graphic: Trade-weighted sterling since Brexit votehttp://tmsnrt.rs/2hwV9Hv

-(Reporting by Danilo Masoni in Milan; Editing by Saikat Chatterjee and Clarence Fernandez)
+(Reporting by Danilo Masoni in Milan and Samuel Indyk in London; Editing by Saikat Chatterjee and Gareth Jones)

 ((Danilo.Masoni@TR.com; +39-02-66129734; Reuters Messaging: danilo.masoni.thomsonreuters.com@reuters.net; On Twitter https://twitter.com/damasoni))